Hawaiʻi • State Testimony

 State Testimony Drafting Page

 Draft written testimony you can paste into the Hawaiʻi State Legislature’s online testimony form.
-Answer a few guiding prompts about who you are, why the bill matters, and what you’re asking for, and this page will assemble a clear, respectful draft you can edit.
+Answer a few guided prompts and this page will assemble a clear, respectful draft you can edit before submitting.

 Step 1 — Fill in a few details